rudydesplan/dsti-devops/README.md

   http://localhost:5000/avocados/<index>
 ```

-It will output a JSON file with one element.
+It will output a JSON file with one element, and insert a new line to mongodb or (todo) update the line if existing, a preparation step should be added (affect a unique id to each row of the dataset, which will be the same in the database).

 ![index.html](images/output_row.png)